Analysis | There is a dormant Trump vote. The best place to look probably isn’t Facebook memes.

 He created a Twitter account that lists the top 10 link-sharing posts each day.
 Using that account and categorizing each of the top-performing outlets into broad categories, we can get a visual sense for what Roose is observing: The resulting chart is heavily red.
 (Data for Aug.
 1 and 2 were not included.)

-Roose extrapolates from the existence of a conservative, right-wing Facebook ecosystem to a common refrain of the president’s: that there’s a hidden group of supporters he can rely on in November’s election.
+Roose extrapolates from the existence of a conservative, right-wing Facebook ecosystem to a common refrain of the president’s: There’s a hidden group of supporters he can rely on in November’s election.
 Perhaps, Roose speculates, this group of “silent” supporters (who inexplicably don’t show up in polling) is manifested instead in its behavior on Facebook.

 “Looking at Facebook’s lopsided political media ecosystem might be a useful reality check for Democrats who think Mr. Biden will coast to victory in November,” he writes.
 “After all, Mr. Trump’s surging popularity showed up online before it showed up in any polls in 2016.”